Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension

-Equation~\eqref{eqn:Wilczynski.conformal} allows one to express all higher covariant derivatives of $V$ linearly in $V$, $\nabla V$ and $\Delta V$.
+In the previous section, it was shown that for irreducible second order superintegrable systems, the Bertrand-Darboux equation~\eqref{eqn:conformal.dKdV} can be solved for the second derivatives of $V$ up to the Laplacian $\Delta V$.
+The Wilczynski equation~\eqref{eqn:Wilczynski.conformal} then allows one to express all higher covariant derivatives of $V$ linearly in $V$, $\nabla V$ and $\Delta V$.
 Hence all higher derivatives of $V$ at some point are determined by the value of $(V,\nabla V,\Delta V)$ at this point, i.e. by $n+2$ constants.
 This motivates the following definition.